v47-io/tmdb-api-client-quarkus/README.md

 required legwork to make it native compatible, so you can safely use it in your native Quarkus applications.

+The Quarkus extension provides a default instance of `TmdbClient`, but if you want to create your own, e.g. because you want to supply a different API-Key at runtime, you can simply inject an instance of `HttpClientFactory` and create your own `TmdbClient` instance.

 ## Documentation

 Please refer to the documentation of `TMDb API Client` [here][tmdb-api-client-docs].